JamesYang76/javascript_basic/README.md

 };
 ```
 #### scope
-scope is defined when function is made.
+scope is defined when function,with,catch are made.
 ```javascript
 var value ="value1";
 function printFunc() {